-1. The combined energies of Yin Yang gave birth to the dragon whose breath is called 'Chi' (pronounced "chee").
+The combined energies of Yin and Yang gave birth to the dragon whose breath is called 'Chi' (pronounced "Chee").

 Chi is composed of five traditional Chinese elements.

-They are Fire, Earth, Metal, Water and Wood, each with an individual Yin Yang balance depicted in individual combinations of three parallel broken and/or unbroken lines, one above the other.
+They are Fire, Earth, Metal, Water, and Wood, each with an individual Yin-Yang balance depicted in a unique combination of three parallel broken and/or unbroken lines, one above the other.
 Yin is a broken line__ __ while Yang is solid_____.

-Each element has its own colours, shape/s, number/s, character/s & season.
-Each element generates another: Fire generates Earth, Earth generates Metal, Metal makes Water, Water feeds Wood and Wood generates Fire.
-The elements are set in an unbroken circle, the one before nourishing the one after in constant order.
+Each element has its individual colours, shapes, numbers, characters, and season.
+Each element generates another: Fire generates Earth, Earth generates Metal, Metal makes Water, Water feeds Wood, and Wood generates Fire.
+The components are arranged in a continuous circle, with each one preceding and nourishing the next in a consistent order.

-Feng Shui practitioners use this order of generation to strengthen a weak area of home & business, to promote harmony, health & abundance.
+Feng Shui practitioners utilise this order of generation to strengthen a home's or business's weak areas, promoting harmony, health, and abundance.

 Traditional elements are also employed to negate or balance the excess of dominant energies.